Apple Restricts iCloud to Apps in App Store

 - The app requires a complex installer or launches a daemon,

-- The economics of handing 30% of software sales price to Apple don’t make sense to the developer.
+- The economics of handing 30% of the software sales price to Apple does not make sense for the developer.

-This move will particularly hit larger software developers such as Adobe Systems that are not in a position to use the App Store.
+Those that are not in a position to use the App Store will miss out on these features.
+This will impact larger software developers such as Adobe Systems the most.
 As these features become more mainstream, Adobe will be put at a competitive disadvantage.

 It may be that access to iCloud and the Notification Center are being restricted for security reasons, but I can’t see why this would be true.
 Any app today can access Growl, so why wouldn’t any app be allowed to access the Notification Center?
 As I’m unclear on Apple’s motivation here, it may be premature to draw conclusions.
 But it sure feels like this can be added to the growing list of Apple’s anticompetitive moves.
 If this only affects companies such as Adobe then I would not expect a backlash because large companies tend to attract little sympathy.